jonathanhogg/flitter/docs/builtins.md

-correlated colour temperature) is close to `1;1;1`; the approximation only holds within the range *[1667,25000]* and, strictly speaking, values below 1900°K are outside the sRGB gamut; irradiance is proportional to the 4th power of the temperature, so the value becomes *significantly* larger at higher temperatures.
+correlated colour temperature) is close to `1;1;1`; the approximation only holds within the range *[1667,25000]* and, strictly speaking, values below 1900°K are outside the sRGB gamut; irradiance is proportional to the 4th power of the temperature, so the values are very small at low temperatures and become *significantly* larger at higher temperatures.

 cos(x)
 : Return cosine of *x* (with *x* expressed in *turns*).